Caleb: Traditional Jewish accounts

 Traditional Jewish sources record a number of stories about Caleb which expand on the biblical account.

 Jewish traditions identify Mered with Caleb, and his wife Bithiah with the princess who rescued Moses from the river.

 One account records that Caleb wanted to bring produce from the land, but that the other spies discouraged him from doing so in order to avoid giving the Israelites a positive impression of Canaan.
 They only agreed to carry in samples of produce after Caleb brandished a sword and threatened to fight over the matter.
 A Midrash refers to Caleb being devoted to the Lord and to Moses, splitting from the other scouts to tour Hebron on his own and visit the graves of the Patriarchs.
 While in Canaan with the spies, Caleb's voice was so loud that he succeeded in saving the other spies by frightening giants away from them.

 Islam

-Caleb (كَالِبُ بْنُ يُوفَنَّى) is referenced indirectly in the Qu'ran and some scholars consider him to be one of the Prophets of Islam, though this is debated.
+Caleb (كَالِبُ بْنُ يُوفَنَّا) is referenced indirectly in the Qu'ran and some scholars consider him to be one of the Prophets of Islam, though this is debated.
 According to Tafsir ibn Kathir, he was one of the two men who feared to disobey Allah mentioned in Al-Ma'idah, the other person being Yusha ibn Nun.